neironus/100DaysOfPython/README.md

     Bites 38 of PyBites - Using ElementTree to parse XML Bites 43 of PyBites - Force keyword arguments Bites 44 of PyBites - License key generator
-    Bites 45 of PyBites - Keep a queue of last n items
+    Bites 45 of PyBites - Keep a queue of last n items Bites 46 of PyBites - You are a programmer!
+Code Fizz Buzz

 ## Useful links
 [http://nullege.com](http://nullege.com)